Active Health Centres

 Specific assistance for women and children

-In addition, we have initiated a preventative medicine programme by training health promoters who work in clinics and camps, in order to reach the highest possible number of people.
+Our Health Centre in Ashti also guarantees gynaecological and obstetric care for women, as well as a programme of vaccinations and growth monitoring for children.
+Additionally, we started a prevention programme through the training of health promoters who work both in the clinics and in the camps, in order to reach the highest possible number of people.

 Training and work for the inhabitants of the camp.

 Guards, cleaners, logisticians, and health promoters: they all live and work inside the Ashti camp, supervised and trained by our international staff.